 Thanksgiving is one of the busiest days for road travel every year in America.
-According to AAA, more than 53.4-million people traveled for the holiday.
-This year the number of travelers is expected to be even higher as we return to pre-pandemic patterns.
+According to AAA, more than 55-million people are expected to travel for Thanksgiving this year.
 As you’d expect, more motorists on the road increases your chances of a car accident.
 To help you and your family stay safe over the holiday, the New Mexico personal injury lawyers at Lerner and Rowe offer the following Thanksgiving travel tips.

 Essential Thanksgiving Travel Tips

 Thanksgiving travelers in New Mexico can and should expect the unexpected this year.
 Highway congestion, inclement weather, and flight delays can all wreak havoc on the best-laid plans.
 Remember that getting to your destination safely is more important than getting to your destination quickly, and know what your alternative routes are before you get stuck in a traffic jam.

 Check out these other Thanksgiving travel tips from the Albuquerque injury attorneys at Lerner and Rowe to help you and your passengers stay safe.

 Plan your itinerary carefully, and choose your departure times strategically.
 If you want to be really ahead of the game, you could leave on the Monday before Thanksgiving.
 But earlier is not always better.